 The lab typically operates during the Fall and Spring semesters and during Summer Session II.
 Hours of operation are variable, but most shifts occur weekdays between 9 am-noon or 3:30-6:30 pm, Saturday mornings, or Sunday afternoons.

 Students should contact the lab in advance of the semester during which they would like to work.
-The lab begins accepting Research Assistant applications for the Spring semester in November and for Summer Session II and Fall semester in April.
+The lab begins accepting Research Assistant applications for the Spring semester in November, and for both Summer Session II and Fall semester in April.

 If you have any questions, please contact the Lab Coordinator, Melissa Yako at email@example.com.